SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation-part-2.md

 ### Hints and Guidelines

 According to the condition, we have as input data **3 lines**, each of which is represented by one character of the **ASCII table** ([https://www.asciitable.com](https://www.asciitable.com)).
-We could use an already **defined function** in Java to read single symbol from the console and save it in a variable with type **`char`**:
+We could use an already **defined function** in Java to read a single symbol from the console and save it in a variable with type **`char`**:

 ![](assets/chapter-8-2-images/06.Letters-01.png)

 Let's think of how we can achieve the **final result**.
 The problem condition is to print all characters from the starting to the end (by skipping a particular letter), what should we do?

-The easiest and most efficient way is to use a **loop**, by passing through **all characters** and printing those that are **different** from the **letter** that we need to skip.
+The easiest and most efficient way is to use a **loop**, by iterating through **all characters** and printing those that are **different** from the **letter** that we need to skip.
 One of the advantages of Java is that we have the opportunity to use a different data type for a loop variable:

 ![](assets/chapter-8-2-images/06.Letters-02.png)

 The result of running the code is all letters from **a** to **z** included, printed on a single line and separated by spaces.
-Does this look like the end result of our problem?
+Does this look like the final result of our problem?
 We must find a **way** to print **3 characters**, as required, instead of **1**.
 The execution of the program is very similar to a gaming machine.
 We usually win there if we manage to arrange several identical symbols.
 Let's say that the machine has space for three characters.
-When we **stop** on a particular **character** on the first place, the other two places will **continue** rolling characters among all possible ones.
+When we **stop** on a particular **character** in the first place, the other two places will **continue** rolling characters among all possible ones.
 In our case, **all possible characters** are the letters from the starting to the end one, entered by the user, and the solution of our program is identical to the way a gaming machine works.

 We use a **loop** that runs through **all characters** from the starting to the end letter, included.
 On **each iteration** of the **first** loop, we run a **second** one with the same parameters (but **only if** the letter of the first loop is valid, i.e., does not match the one that we must exclude, by requirements).
 In each iteration of the **second** loop, we run **one** more with the **same parameters** and the same **condition**.
 This way, we have three nested loops, as we will print the characters in the body of the **latter**.